 Technically, it’s a side dish, but I enjoy it so much that I often make a meal out of it with a little crusty bread to soak up the juices.

 One bite of this fresh, zingy recipe takes me back to fond memories of a trip my husband and I took to Cozumel, way back when we were just dating.
 It rained torrentially five of our six days there, so food (and drinking yard-high margaritas) were the highlights of our trip.

 Back then, before the Spanish invasion, it consisted of foods marinated in chicha, juice that comes from maize.
 The Spaniards brought limes into the mix, which is now how it’s most commonly served in countries throughout South America.

-- 2 large tomatoes, seeded and diced
+- 2 large tomatoes seeded and diced

-- ½ red onion, minced
+- ½ red onion minced

-- Juice of 2 fresh limes (must be fresh)
+- Juice of 2 fresh limes divided

-- 1 medium cucumber, peeled, seeded and diced
+- 1 medium cucumber peeled, seeded and diced

-- 1 tablespoon olive oil
+- 1 tablespoon olive oil or more to taste

 - Salt and pepper to taste

-- Fresh cilantro (optional)
+- 2 tablespoons Fresh cilantro leaves (coriander in the UK) chopped (optional)

 The vegetarian version of this ceviche recipe keeps in the fridge for 3 or 4 days, but the seafood version only lasts for one.
 Not that you’ll have much left, especially if you serve them with margaritas using my homemade margarita mix!